Danco1201/Feasible/README.md

 ```
 ### Functions
 ```
-fn doSomething a
+fn doSomething a b
-   a AND false
+   a AND NOT b

 A := false
+B := true
-X := doSomething A
+FACT X := doSomething A B
 PRINT X
 ```
 ## Instalation